lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 ## Images

 There are three main images used by the website.
-They are stored in the `game/uploads/theme_images` directory, but you can upload new versions on the website admin page.
+They are stored in the `game/uploads/theme_images` folder, but you can upload new versions on the website admin page.

 1. Select Directory -> Files.
 2. Upload new versions for any files in the `theme_images` folder.
 This folder is locked to admins.